GovTechSG/apex-complete-docs/sections/oauth/authz-token.md

 ## 7. Client Extracts Authorization Code from Redirect URI

-The client extracts the Authorization Code from the Redirect URI.
+The Client extracts the Authorization Code from the Redirect URI.
 In the above example, the code extracted will be:

 ```